-More than in other academic disciplines, the practical aspects of Audio Technology require a focus on the facilities of the program.
-As the purpose of the degree is to train audio engineers in the operation and maintenance of recording equipment, it is essential that students receive training on technology comparable to industry standard.
+More so than in many other academic disciplines, the practical aspects of Audio Technology require a focus on the facilities of the Program.
+A primary objective of the degree is to train audio engineers in the operation of recording devices; it is essential that our students work with well-maintained industry standard equipment.

 The Audio Technology Program is housed in a 2200 square foot studio complex designed by the Walters-Storyk Design Group, one of the premiere studio design firms in the country.
-Other facilities at American University that continue to be utilized by the Audio Technology program consist of three performance spaces, and a shared multi-station classroom.
+Other facilities at American University that continue to be utilized by Audio Technology students consist of four performance spaces and a shared multi-station classroom.

 Control Room A

 Control Room A functions as the main classroom space as well as the primary tracking room for classroom sessions, labs, student sessions and projects.
-It is equipped with a Solid State Logic (SSL) Duality with full surround sound capability featuring 48 channels configurable in analog and digital modes allowing students to manipulate the sound as they desire.
-Students often use this equipment in their classes and receive hands-on training and use of this console integrated with extensive Software packages and outboard equipment.
+It is equipped with a Solid State Logic (SSL) Duality with surround sound capability featuring 48 channels configurable in analog and digital modes allowing students to manipulate the sound as they desire.
+Students benefit from hands-on training and use of this console integrated with extensive Software packages and outboard equipment.

 Control Room B

 Control Room B serves as an auxillary classroom for instruction and labs, as well as a space for student session work and student projects.
 A 32 channel API 1608 serves as the recording console for the space.
-The modular design of the 1608 enabled the program to not only include API equalizers in its construction, but also Avedis and A-Design EM-PEQ equalizers.
+The modular design of the 1608 houses API 550a, API550b, API 560, Avedis Audio E27 and A-Design EM-PEQ equalizers.
 CRB features an Isolation Booth for recording.

 Control Room C

-The live room is a large space, designed with variable acoustics for recording music of differing genres.
-A drum room and four isolation booths allow for complete separation of performers.
+The live room is a large space, designed with variable acoustics for control of room reflections.
+Four isolation booths allow for complete separation of performers.
 A Hammond B-3 and a Yamaha Baby Grand reside in the room, multiple instrument amplifiers, keyboards and drum-kits are available for session work.
 A machine room connected to the studio allows for complete interconnectivity between the different recording spaces and control rooms.

 The Harold and Sylvia Greenberg Theatre opened in March 2003 with the mission of providing the Washington, DC and American University communities a place to experience live performances in music, theatre, and dance.
-Audio is run at the Greenberg Theatre by an audio technology student, hired to a part time position.
-In addition, students in the audio production major learn lighting, sound design, technical operation, and other related issues in courses run by the theater department.
-In 2004, the Greenberg Theatre hosted the Washington premiere of Most High, a film scored by audio technology professor Paul Oehlers.
+Audio is often run at the Greenberg Theatre by an audio technology student.
+In addition, students in the audio production major may learn lighting, sound design, technical operation, and other related issues in courses run by the theater department.

 Katzen Arts Center